A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Related Work

-For this reason, many researchers have explored formulations in Cartesian space.
-However, the irreducible components of Cartesian tensors are inherently mixed, and from the viewpoint of theoretical rigor and completeness, reducible Cartesian tensor products (RCTP) and contractions(RCTC), although simpler and more intuitive to work with, do not provide convenient analytic tools for directly manipulating the irreducible parts.
-Moreover, the computational cost of Cartesian tensors increases exponentially with tensor rank when compared with spherical tensors, which raises significant challenges for the design of Cartesian models and requires more sophisticated strategies to maintain efficiency.
-TensorNet~\citep{TensorNet} represents a particularly elegant design choice because it employs rank-2 irreducible Cartesian tensors.
-Working directly with irreducible components of rank-2 and below is theoretically straightforward, and this choice also offers clear advantages in both computational speed and memory usage.
-HotPP~\citep{HotPP} introduced a different perspective by incorporating arbitrary rank RCTP and RCTC for the first time, which enabled the model to surpass the speed of spherical architectures such as NequIP under low rank settings.
-CACE~\citep{CACE} extended the invariant framework of REANN~\citep{REANN} and provided a systematic approach for representing higher body interactions in Cartesian space.
-CAMP~\citep{CAMP} further exploited the symmetries of RCTP and RCTC, which allowed the model to restrict the number of admissible paths and ensured complete symmetry.
+\paragraph{Reducible Methods.} HotPP~\cite{HotPP} introduced arbitrary rank RCTP and RCTC, which enabled the model to surpass the speed of spherical architectures such as NequIP~\cite{NequIP} under low rank settings.
+CACE~\cite{CACE} extended the invariant framework of REANN~\cite{REANN} and provided a systematic approach for representing higher body interactions in Cartesian space.
+CAMP~\cite{CAMP} further exploited the symmetries of RCTP and RCTC, which allowed the model to restrict the admissible paths and ensured complete symmetry.
 Although these networks have achieved meaningful progress in Cartesian formulations, each of them remains limited in comparison with spherical models in at least one important dimension.
 In principle, high rank Cartesian constructions are not expected to outperform spherical approaches, yet even within the regime of low rank representations, the Cartesian models developed thus far have not truly surpassed their spherical counterparts.